UniversalDependencies/docs/_fr-dep/parataxis-dislocated.md

 udver: '2'
 ---

-The `parataxis:dislocated` relation is used for pre-nucleus clauses that function like dislocations.
+In FrenchSpoken, the `parataxis:dislocated` relation is used for pre-nucleus clauses that function like dislocations.
 They  cannot be considered as illocutary units since they are not autonomous.

 For instance, in the following example, _j'ai le copain de ma copine_ could not be an autonomous sentence.
 Furthermore it commutes with the nominal phrase _le copain de ma copine_ and works like a dislocation, that is why the `parataxis:dislocated` relation is appropriate.